Collyer's Brook

 Useful Information

 Leave the A350 at Fontmell Magna opposite The Fontmell pub heading towards Ashmore.
-The reserve is approxiately 1/4 mile along the road on the right.
-Small car park in the adjoining picnic site.
-By foot access from the public footpath leading from the three sections of nearby Fontmell Down and from paths around Fontmell Magna.
+The reserve is approximately 400 metres along the road on the right.
+By foot, access from the public footpath leading from nearby Fontmell Down and Fontmell Magna.

 Collyers Brook Nature Reserve Map